Phenolic content in wine: Anthocyanins

 Anthocyanins are phenolic compounds found throughout the plant kingdom, being frequently responsible for the blue to red colors found in flowers, fruits and leaves.
 In wine grapes, they develop during the stage of veraison, when the skin of red wine grapes changes color from green to red to black.
 As the sugars in the grape increase during ripening so does the concentration of anthocyanins.
-An issue associated with climate change has been the accumulation of sugars within the grape accelerating rapidly and outpacing the accumulation of anthocyanins.
-This leaves viticulturists with the choice of harvesting grapes with too high sugar content or with too low anthocyanin content.
+An issue associated with climate change has been the accumulation of sugars within the grape accelerating rapidly and outpacing the accumulation of anthocyanins, in particular of enocyanin, the main colorant of red wine.
+This leaves viticulturists with the choice of harvesting grapes with too high sugar content or with too low enocyanin content.
 In most grapes anthocyanins are found only in the outer cell layers of the skin, leaving the grape juice inside virtually colorless.
 Therefore, to get color pigmentation in the wine, the fermenting must needs to be in contact with the grape skins in order for the anthocyanins to be extracted.
 Hence, white wine can be made from red wine grapes in the same way that many white sparkling wines are made from the red wine grapes of Pinot noir and Pinot Meunier.
 The exception to this is the small class of grapes known as teinturiers, such as Alicante Bouschet, which have a small amount of anthocyanins in the pulp that produces pigmented juice.